-But this method, despite all these disadvantages, is fairly used with advantages in a large number of both commercials as well as industrial enterprises.
+Nevertheless, the attendance register method, despite all these disadvantages, is used relatively commonly and to advantage in a large number of both commercial and industrial enterprises.

-Under this method, every worker may be given a check, or a token or a disc bearing his identification number.
-For recording attendance, a box or board may be kept at the gate.
-The worker entering into the gate may put his token etc. in the box or hang on the board at the appropriate place.
+Under this method, every worker may be given a check, or a token or a disc, that bears their identification number.
+To record attendance, a box or board may be kept at the gate.
+As workers enter the gate, they can place their token in the appropriate place.

-For those coming late, the box or board may be replaced at a regular interval or the latecomers may be asked to report to the unit in-charge or time recorder etc.
+For those coming late, the box or board may be replaced at a regular interval or the latecomers may be asked to report to the unit in-charge or time recorder.

-With the help of token etc. the attendance may be recorded in the attendance record. missing token indicates the absentees.
+With the help of tokens, checks, or discs, attendance is recorded in an attendance record.
+Missing tokens indicate absentees.
 Certainly, this system is an improvement over the attendance register system.
-But this is neither simple nor easy nor can be effectively put to use in any size of establishment.

 Mechanical Methods of Time-Keeping